 Both journals have loose pages, broken bindings, and evidence of past water damage.

-Both journals were placed into a single oversized acid free box with acid free tissue.
-The locket was placed into a small acid free box and that box was placed in the same box as the journals.
-The journals were processed as follows: William Marbury Smallwood: 3 metal pins were removed and placed into plastic re-sealable archival collection bag.
+William Marbury Smallwood: 3 metal pins were removed and placed into plastic re-sealable archival collection bag.
 Three newspaper clippings were photocopied onto archival paper and sleeved into Mylar “L” protective sheets.
 The smaller newspaper clippings were returned to their original location inside the journal and the larger clipping was removed and the location was marked with acid-free paper.

 Manette Smallwood: 8 letters were photocopied onto archival paper and sleeved into Mylar “L” protective sheets.
 The locations of the letters have been indicated with acid-free paper.
-All of the photocopies and Mylar sheets were placed beneath the journals in the same box.

 The Leonard Smallwood papers were originally processed in October 2017.
 All metal pins were removed.
 All newspaper clippings were photocopied onto acid-free paper, and the originals were placed in Mylar “L” sleeves.